23 Things College Students Waste Money On (And What To Do Instead)

 What is the single biggest thing college students waste money on?

-How much can I realistically save without feeling deprived?
+How much can I realistically save without giving up what you enjoy?

 Is it worth tracking every little purchase, or is that overkill?